NOTE: CHORTLE SUBMISSIONS WILL REOPEN IN FEBRUARY 2026

 I'm Greg, the founder and editor of Chortle.

-To get an idea of the kind of writing we like, I highly recommend reading some of our published work before submitting.
-Some places to start include our most popular posts and previous guest posts.
+To get a sense of what I’m looking for, I highly recommend reading some of our previous work before submitting.
+We’ve published over 400 posts from 70+ writers—check out our most popular posts and previous guest posts to see what lands.

-You can also subscribe for free using the button below.
+You can also subscribe for free using the button below, or help us publish more work by becoming a paid subscriber.

 What is Chortle?